 I never wanted to be a businessman, but now that I am, I am determined to use my company and my voice to help solve the world’s great environmental challenges.
 At Patagonia, we’ve spent more than forty years trying to protect the wild places our customers and employees love, and encouraging others to join the fight to save our planet—including from threats that often go overlooked or are misunderstood.

 I first learned about the damage caused by dams because of my interest in rivers as an avid fisherman.
 Rivers aren’t just stunningly beautiful; they are the arteries of the planet, moving nutrients and vital sediment from land to ocean and feeding plankton and fish.
 They provide clean water for millions of people.
 Rivers also transport about 200 million tons of carbon to the ocean each year, effectively taking it out of the atmosphere, helping us combat climate change.
 That’s the equivalent of more than 10 percent of the carbon produced by all the motor vehicles in the United States every year.
-And healthy rivers and their floodplains protect us against the floods and droughts that are growing increasingly severe because of climate change.
+Healthy rivers and their floodplains also protect us against the floods and droughts that are growing increasingly severe because of climate change.

 Dams threaten all this.
-Unlike solar or wind energy, hydropower sends species to extinction, displaces communities, and contributes to climate change.
+Unlike solar or wind energy, hydropower sends species to extinction, displace communities, and contributes to climate change.
 New scientific research shows that reservoirs created by dams add nearly a billion tons of carbon dioxide equivalents into the air every year, mostly in the form of methane.
 This happens because the flooding caused by dams sets off chemical reactions as all the trees and grass suddenly underwater start to break down.
 In other words, this supposedly “green” energy intended to reduce emissions actually may have the opposite effect.

 Dams are also unreliable, operating at the mercy of water levels.
 Due to low rainfall and snow in Europe last year, hydropower generation fell to the lowest level this century across the continent.